tari-project/tari/RFC/src/RFC-0201_TariScript.md

 | \\( \input_i \\)        | The serialised input for script \\( \script_i \\)                                                                                  |
 | \\( s_{Si} \\)          | A script signature for output \\( i \\). \\( s_{Si} = r_{Si} + k_{Si}\hash{\alpha_i \cat \theta_i \cat h_i} \\)                    |

+## Extensions

+### Covenants

+Tari script places restrictions on _who_ can spend UTXOs.
+It will also be useful for Tari digital asset applications to restrict _how_ or _where_ UTXOs may be spent in some cases.
+The general term for these sorts of restrictions are termed _covenants_.
+The [Handshake white paper] has a fairly good description of how covenants work.

+It is beyond the scope of this RFC, but it's anticipated that Tari Script would play a key role in the introduction of generalised covenant support into Tari.

+### Lock-time malleability

+The current Tari protocol has an issue with Transaction Output Maturity malleability.
+This output feature is enforced in the consensus rules, but it is actually possible for a miner to change the value without invalidating the transaction.

+With TariScript, output features are properly committed to in the transaction and verified as part of the script offset validation.

 ### Credits